 Continuing his teachings of Gita, Swami Paramarthananda said, in previous six shlokas Sri Krishna clarified Arjunas doubts about Grihasthashrama and Sanyasashrama, respectively.
 He says there is a choice between the two and that both ashramas are good.
 Sri Krishna himself prefers Grihasthashrama as he feels Sanayashrama poses some risks.
 He says it is a one-way street.
 Even Bhagavatham criticizes a Sanyasi who renounces his sanyasa later, as a vomit-eater.
-In Grihasthashrama this risk In this ashrama, one can take Sanyasam is lower. in grihasthashrama itself or go the separate of route Sanyasashrama.
-This opportunity does not in exist Sanayasashrama; hence, Sri Krishna's preference for Grihastashrama.
+In Grihasthashrama this risk is lower.
+In this ashrama, one can take Sanyasam in grihasthashrama itself or go the separate route of Sanyasashrama.
+This opportunity does not exist in Sanayasashrama; hence, Sri Krishna's preference for Grihastashrama.